kemaleren/veg-hiv-env/README.md

 Then open `test.html` in a browser.

 You need to have the [bower](http://bower.io) pacakege manager installed (which itself needs `npm`).
-For documentation and data file format explanations please see the wiki
+For documentation and data file format explanations please see the [../wiki]